Type of Scholarships

 – Minimum of 2-3 years’ work experience in the public sector will be prioritized.

 Successful applicants for the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP), the Asian Development Bank-Japan Scholarship Program (ADB-JSP) and Japan-IMF Scholarship Program for Asia (JISPA) will be awarded funding covering all tuition and admission fees, as well as housing and subsistence allowance.
 Travel expenses between the awardees’ home countries and Tokyo will also be provided.

 The Asia Development Bank-Japan Scholarship Program (ADB-JSP)

-- Gained admission to an approved MA/PhD course at an academic institution.
+- Gained admission to an approved MA/PhD course at a designated institutions.

 - A bachelor’s degree or its equivalent with superior academic record.

 - At least two years of full-time professional working experience (acquired after a university degree) at the time of application.
 Proficiency in oral and written English communication skills to be able to pursue studies.

 - Not more than 35 years old at the time of application.
 For programs which are appropriate for senior officials and managers, the age limit is 45 years old.